![]() |

-One of the most enjoyable parts of writing the SHADOWS on the TRAIL Pentalogy was doing the archaeological and geological research required to make the novels as prehistorically accurate as possible while still maintaining the freedom to create dynamic characters and an intriguing storyline.
-One of the very first extinct Pleistocene mammals I used in my first book of the pentalogy, SHADOWS on the TRAIL was Camelops hesternus, one of the ancestors of modern-day camels.
+One of the most enjoyable parts of writing the SHADOWS on the TRAIL Hexalogy was doing the archaeological and geological research required to make the novels as prehistorically accurate as possible while still maintaining the freedom to create dynamic characters and an intriguing storyline.
+One of the very first extinct Pleistocene mammals I used in my first book of the hexalogy, SHADOWS on the TRAIL, was Camelops hesternus, an ancestor to modern-day camels.

 I took a bit of literary license in SHADOWS on the TRAIL by using Camelops in a minor role within an intricate plot.
 My purpose in using the beast was to highlight the climate change occurring at the time.
 SHADOWS on the TRAIL took place around 12,700 years ago during the Folsom Complex and the Younger Dryas climate event.
 Currently, there is no archaeological evidence that Camelops survived until 12,700 years ago in North America.
-As of this writing, the only direct evidence between humans and Camelops in North America occurred at an archaeological site 108 miles southwest of Calgary, Alberta called Wally's Beach.
-Using radiocarbon dating, archaeologists determined that humans butchered that camel at Wally's Beach around 13,300 years ago (Waters et al. 2015), about six hundred years before my story ever took place in SHADOWS on the TRAIL.
+As of this writing, the only direct evidence of an encounter between humans and Camelops in North America occurred at an archaeological site 108 miles southwest of Calgary, Alberta, called Wally's Beach.
+Using radiocarbon dating, archaeologists determined that humans at a future Wally's Beach butchered the camel around 13,300 years ago (Waters et al. 2015), six hundred years before my story in SHADOWS on the TRAIL took place.

-The critical words in my last paragraph were the only direct evidence between humans and Camelops in North America.
-There are several famous archaeological sites in the western United States where Camelops remains were found but with no direct evidence to tie the camel remains to the humans who occupied the site.
+The critical words in my last paragraph were the only direct evidence of an encounter between humans and Camelops in North America.
+There are several famous archaeological sites in the western United States where archaeologists found Camelops remains, but there was no evidence that humans caused the camels' demise.
 Some of the sites where archaeologists found Camelops remains were Agate Basin, Blackwater Draw, Casper, Colby, Lindenmeier, Murray Springs, and Lubbock Lake (Haynes 2009: p 48).

-So, how did I deal with Camelops and the age discrepancy between current archaeological evidence and my book SHADOWS on the TRAIL?
+So, I dealt with Camelops and the age discrepancy between current archaeological evidence in my book SHADOWS on the TRAIL.
 My philosophy toward the Pleistocene megafauna extinctions is simple.
-Just imagine how many Camelops remains are still buried out there in the land, how many skeletons urban sprawl has destroyed, or sites where the perishable bones did not survive into modern times.
-Stone tools made by humans may have survived all these years, but the perishable bones of Camelops may not have.
+Just imagine how many Camelops remains are still buried out there on the land, undiscovered.
+How many Camelops' remains have urban sprawl destroyed, or sites where the remains weathered away on their own?
+Stone tools made by humans may have survived all those years, but the perishable bones of Camelops may not have.
 Fossilized camel remains are still out there in North America, buried and undiscovered, and they may or may not be associated with prehistoric human activity.
-If they are ultimately linked to humans, the human-camel association could be younger or older than the archaeological evidence found at Wally's Beach.
+If they are ultimately linked to humans, the evidence of the human-camel association might be younger or even older than the archaeological evidence found at Wally's Beach.

-When I write my historical fiction novels about Paleoindians in America, my usual tactic is to use extinct mammals under the guise that scientists are never sure whether they have discovered and dated the very last of any given extinct species.
-At Wally's Beach, humans butchered a Camelops sometime around 13,300 years ago, but that does not mean that there isn't a much younger Camelops buried out there that met its demise at the hands of Paleoindians.
+When I write my historical fiction novels about Paleoindians in America, my usual tactic is to use extinct mammals with a disclaimer that scientists are never sure whether they have discovered the earliest or the latest survivor of any given extinct species.
+At Wally's Beach, humans butchered a Camelops sometime around 13,300 years ago, but that does not mean that there aren't younger Camelops remains still buried that met their demise at the hands of Paleoindians.
 Only time and erosion will bring the truth to bear!

 In the passage below from SHADOWS on the TRAIL, three hunters from the Folsom tribe encounter two Camelops.